 Common Allergy Symptoms

 Allergy symptoms make you feel simply awful.
 Congestion, post-nasal drip, itchy eyes and sneezing wear your body down.
-While the severity of symptoms vary widely from season to season, chances are if you have seasonal allergies, the symptoms impact your day-to-day life.
+While the severity of symptoms of allergic rhinitis vary widely from season to season, chances are if you have seasonal allergies, the symptoms impact your day-to-day life.

 Many hay fever symptoms are similar to those of a common cold or sinus infection, but colds and sinus infections come and go much more quickly than seasonal allergies.
 Allergy symptoms don’t go away until the pollen is dormant.